marpple/FxTS/website/docs_md/function-composition.md

 ); // 4
 ```

+- a : `a` is inferred as number, and the actual value is also number, not `Promise<number>`.
+- c : Even if the previous function is an asynchronous function, the argument is not c `Promise<number>`.

 If you're not dealing with async values directly, it doesn't mean that errors can not be handled when occur.
-For more information, see the [Error Handling](https://fxts.dev/docs/error-handling)
+To check for error handling, see the [Error Handling](https://fxts.dev/docs/error-handling)

-We strongly recommend using `pipe`.